Course page PDF

 Bias

-With infinite data, how well can the family fit \(f\)?
+Even with infinite data, how far off is the model family?
 High bias = too simple, underfits.

 Variance

-How much does the learned hypothesis change with different training sets?
+How much does the fit swing with a different training set?
 High variance = too flexible, overfits.

 low variance